Memorial – Overview

 The refurbished Memorial was dedicated at a moving Service on 15th May 2014 in the presence of the Foundation’s Patron, HRH The Duke of Gloucester.
 In attendance were serving and former members of the Royal Auxiliary Air Force.
 The dedication of Memorial Stones to two Auxiliaries who had been killed whilst on active service in Iraq and Afghanistan added further poignancy to the occasion.

-Since then, Remembrance and Memorial Stone Dedication Services have been held, usually annually and in the summer months.
+Since then, Remembrance and Memorial Stone Dedication Services have been held, usually annually, in the summer months.